davidae/smpl-msg/README.md

 # smpl-msg
-A simple AMQP abstraction to easily initialize consumers and/or publishers for an go application.
-This is simply a bootstrap project to use to MVPs or to extend, which is the focus of this implementation.
+A simple AMQP abstraction to easily initialize consumers and/or publishers for a go app.
+This is simply a bootstrap project to use for MVPs or to extend, which is the focus of this implementation.

 ## Consumers and publishers
 There are 3 possible consumers or publishers you can use,